How to move goods by road including the type of vehicles used, key documents, insurance and licensing.

 |Substance which emits flammable gas in contact with water|

 |6||Toxic substances||Toxic substance|

 |Non-flammable, non-toxic gas|

-Certain goods are prohibited from transport by road, eg, UN Class 3 goods likely to produce peroxides.
+Certain goods are prohibited from transport by road, for example, UN Class 3 goods likely to produce peroxides.

-You must ensure that a qualified Dangerous Goods Safety Adviser has checked that your goods are handled and packaged correctly.
-Drivers of dangerous loads will need to hold an ADR training certificate, unless they are transporting small loads.
+You must ensure that a qualified Dangerous Goods Safety Adviser has checked your goods are handled and packaged correctly.
+Drivers of dangerous loads will need to hold an ADR training certificate, unless they’re transporting small loads.